zyrolasting/denxi/README.md

 can do this because it is written in Racket, so it uses DSLs dedicated to software distribution problems.

-With the custom launcher DSL, Xiden can be adjusted behave like NPM, PyPi, `raco pkg`, or like a back-end to an app store.
+With `#lang xiden/launcher`, the custom launcher DSL, Xiden can be programmed to behave like NPM, PyPi, `raco pkg`, or like a back-end to an app store.
 You can even customize the notation you use for Xiden's built-in command line interface like switching between SemVer and Xiden's package query syntax.

-Xiden's language for package definitions resembles a build specification language, and it includes recipes for archive extraction and Racket module compilation.
+Xiden's language for package definitions, `#lang xiden` is a primitive build specification language that includes ways to declare discovery information, metadata, and programs that perform archive extraction and Racket module compilation.
 Are you missing a feature or support for a file format?
 Put it in the launcher, and distribute that launcher!